Coton De Tulear Dog Breed Guide: Facts, Health & Care

 Coton De Tulear Exercise Requirements & Energy Level

-Coton De Tulears have moderate exercise needs.
+Coton De Tulears has moderate exercise needs.
 They will benefit from at least a 30-40 minute daily physical activity.
 These vivacious dogs are alert little lap dogs.
 They’re always on the lookout for a game.
 Daily walks or a game of fetch can help them burn pent-up energy.

-Shorter walks are better over long distances which can be tiring for their small legs.
+Shorter walks are better over long distances, which can be tiring for their small legs.
 Make sure that your pet’s preventatives and vaccinations are up-to-date before taking your pet on outdoor excursions.

 Adequate opportunities for physical and mental stimulation can keep your Coton busy and away from boredom.